 Dance/movement therapy is a creative form of psychotherapy that uses movement, as well as words, to help people—those who are generally healthy as well as those dealing with emotional, mental, or physical problems—to regain a sense of wholeness by experiencing the fundamental unity of body, mind, and spirit.
 The dance therapy certificate introduces students to the fascinating nonverbal aspects of human communication and its applications to a wide range of other fields such as social work, teaching, occupational therapy, physical therapy, and communication disorders.

-Students will also be introduced to the use of movement in the topical fields of violence prevention, behavior management and social skills development from a movement or body/mind perspective.
+Students will also be introduced to the use of movement in the fields of violence prevention, behavior management, and social skills development from a movement or body/mind perspective.
 Students leave prepared to either go to graduate school in the field of dance/movement therapy or to use embodied practices in related fields.
-In addition, students develop a repertoire of strategies to help cope with the stress and anxiety inherent in college life.
+In addition, students develop a repertoire of strategies to help cope with the stress and anxiety inherent in college life and develop insights into their own body/mind connections.

 This certificate is also available to individuals who have already completed a bachelor’s degree; see the Nondegree/Visiting Student Guide.

-Prospective certificate students should meet with the dance/movement therapy certificate advisor, Rena Kornblum, to discuss their intentions to pursue the certificate.
+Prospective certificate students should meet with the Dance/Movement Therapy Certificate advisor to discuss their intentions to pursue the certificate.
 Enroll in the first- or second-semester dance/movement therapy course:

 - DANCE 231 Introduction to Dance/Movement Therapy or